LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTable.rst

     - This parameter is automatically set by spMFUpdateSynchronizeError when synchronization routine is called.
   @RetainDeletions (optional)
     - Default = 0
-    - Set to 1 to keep deleted items in M-Files in the SQL table shown as deleted = 1
+    - Set to 1 to keep deleted items in M-Files in the SQL table shown as "deleted" or the label of property 27 with the date time of the deletion.
   @Debug (optional)
     - Default = 0
     - 1 = Standard Debug Mode